robertmartin8/ReasonableDeviations/_notes/game_theory.md

   - $(A,A)$ will not be played in period 2, since it is not a NE.
   - but the strategy "play A in period 1, then play C if opponent played A, B otherwise" is a SPE
   - this strategy works because it makes the value of the reward (less punishments) tomorrow greater than the temptation to defect today.
-- Hence in multi-period games with more than one NE (with different payoffs), we can use the prospect of playing different NEs tomorrow to provide incentives today -- e.g play one NE as a punishment and another as a reward.
+- Hence in multi-period games with more than one NE (with different payoffs), we can use the prospect of playing different NEs tomorrow to provide incentives today -- e.g. play one NE as a punishment and another as a reward.
 - However, **renegotiation** can undermine the equilibrium.
 For example, in the second period of the above game, even if one of the players cheats in the first period, it is mutually beneficial to choose *C* in the second period (rather than *B* as the SPE prescribes).
   - may be valid if the game is truly finite-period
   - but if the other player knows you are open to renegotiation, their incentives change